AguaClara/Textbook/Gas_Transfer/Gas_Transfer.rst

     {O}_{{2}} +{2SO}_{{3}}^{-{2}} \stackrel{{cobalt}}{\longrightarrow}{2SO}_{{4}}^{-{2}}  :eq:`eq_Gas_first_order`1

-The mass of sodium sulfite required to deoxygenate 1 mg of oxygen is calculated from the stoichiometry of equation :eq:`eq_Gas_first_order`1.
+The mass of sodium sulfite required to deoxygenate 1 mg of oxygen is calculated from the stoichiometry of equation :eq:`eq_Gas_first_order`.

 .. math::